lastmile-ai/aiconfig/aiconfig-docs/docs/editor.md

 ## Telemetry {#telemetry}

-AIConfig Editor collects telemetry data, which helpsd us understand how to improve the product.
+AIConfig Editor collects telemetry data, which helps us understand how to improve the product.
 The telemetry helps us debug issues and prioritize new features.

 **Disabling telemetry**

-If you don't want to send any telemetry back to us to help the team build a better product, you can set `allow_usage_data_sharing` to `false` in the `.aiconfigrc` configuration file.
+If you don't want to send any telemetry back to us to help the team build a better product, you can set `allow_usage_data_sharing` to `false` in the `$HOME/.aiconfigrc` configuration file.

 ## More Resources